-California sea lions' natural predators are sharks and orcas.
-Disease, parasites and the weather system, El Nino, also take their toll.
+California sea lions' natural predators are sharks and orcas, or killer whales.
+Disease, parasites and the weather system El Nino also take their toll.
 California sea lions are protected under the Marine Mammal Protection Act, which makes it illegal to harm them.
 Still, some are killed each year by fishermen who regard the animals as competition and a threat to their livelihood.
 In 2003, the California sea lion population size was estimated at 237,000 to 244,000.

 Entanglement in and ingestion of plastics in the ocean is another serious threat to these animals.
 Habitat destruction, pollution and diminished food supply through overfishing are hazards faced by marine life in general.
 Toxic algae blooms fed by agricultural run-off and other pollution can lead to the poisoning of marine mammals by a chemical called domoic acid, which can cause brain damage.

-Water quality is vital to a sea lion's well being, as blubber can hold pollutants along with the body fat.
-Many studies are showing concentrations of pollutants such as DDT and PCBs incorporated within the bodies of fur seals and sea lions.
-The levels of these toxins increases with age in males, but drops sharply after maturity in females.
+Water quality is vital to a sea lion's well being, as blubber can hold pollutants.
+Many studies show concentrations of pollutants such as DDT and PCBs incorporated within the bodies of fur seals and sea lions.
+The levels of these toxins increases with age in males but drops sharply after maturity in females.
 This suggests the transfer of these pollutants during lactation to offspring.